 Place each twist on a baking sheet lined with a silicone mat.

-Cover the pan with a towel and let rise for 20 - 30 minutes.
+Once all twists are on the baking sheets, cover them with a towel and let them rise for 20 - 30 minutes or until they've puffed up quite a bit.
 Preheat the oven during this time.

 Bake the twists at 375°F for about 18-20 minutes or until golden brown and cooked through.